miltonjohnp/myAmaysim/README.md

 Executing the Automation Script:
 1. Execute the MyAmaySim_TestExecution.rb
    - go to cmd prompt
-   - execute the command 'ruby MyAmaySim_Test_Execution.rb'
+   - execute the command 'ruby MyAmaySim_TestExecution.rb'

-* Note: Please take note to include or uncomment all test cases you want to execute.
+* Note: Please Include or uncomment all test cases you want to execute.
 Refer to MyAmaySim_TestCases.rb for the list of test cases

 Release Notes:
 1. MyAmaySim_SiteElements.rb